On This Page:

 Smart growth is an approach to land use that redirects economic growth away from undeveloped areas and back into established communities.
 It uses economic development and job creation to enhance the quality-of-life of a community, while preserving the natural and working environments.

-Smart growth encourages clustered population centers that are full of activity, diversity and character.
-Achieving this vision requires a combination of community planning activity, land use regulations, government incentives, and individual actions to work toward improved communities and quality of life.
-To learn more about smart growth, visit the Smart Growth Network.
+Smart growth encourages communities that are full of activity, diversity and character.
+Achieving this vision requires a combination of community planning activity, land use regulations, government grants and incentives, and individual actions to work toward improved communities and quality of life.
+DEC manages the Smart Growth Grant program within the Adirondack and Catskill Parks.
+Round 8 of the grant is now open.